CoolGuy-24/cryptonite_taskphase_Vedant/Digesting Documentation/Learning Complex Usage.md

 Correct argument!
 Here is the /flag file: pwn.college{4MZck5NDe-e83-Yy0SkHMaFxc0Q.dVjM5QDL2AjN0czW}
 ```
-Resources that I used was the pwn website.
+Resource that was the pwn website.